ctrlcctrlv/kjv1611/README.md

 ## How did I make this?

 I used a microscope and a reproduction King James Bible skillfully crafted by [GreatSite.com](http://greatsite.com/facsimile-reproductions/kingjames-1611.html).
 After that it was just a matter of tracing in Adobe Illustrator and importing to FontForge.
 You can see the raw image output of my microscope and all my Illustrator traces in the "KJV glyphs" directory.

+## How can I use the OpenType features?

+Many programs support the OpenType features this font provides.

+* XeTeX supports all of them, you can see a good example of how to use XeLaTeX with this font in `info/info.tex`
+* Adobe software supports most of the features
+* You can enable features in LibreOffice by name by setting the font to e.g. `KJV1611:hist` where `hist` is the feature you want to enable, in this case Historical Forms.
+* Inkscape supports the kerning and contextual alternates.

 ## The below text is for screen readers and search engines